Instructor, Jill L. Basso will teach you how to enjoy the benefits that Tai Chi brings

 -Rick Von Kaenel, Santa Fe

-Jill offers free Tai Chi community meets in the parks in Santa Fe during the spring, summer and fall.
-Jill offers free Push Hands in the Park for the shared practice of push hands.
+Jill occasionally offers free Tai Chi community meets in the parks in Santa Fe during the spring, summer and fall.

 Private Lessons